frto027/HeartbeatLanClient/README.md

 - TODO [Android phone](#) apk download here
 - TODO [HRCounter](https://github.com/qe201020335/HRCounter) I will provide the mod config for fast setup later.

+The broadcast only used for server-pair.
+It is all private UDP connection if you turn off it after paried.

 # License